December 20, 2017

 Join the Movement!

-The LWWC is currently seeking neighborhood leaders from across the city of Detroit to serve as Land + Water WORKS Ambassadors.
-The LWWC will select 25 individuals and 20 non-profit organizations from across the city to engage and educate residents on the recently recalculated DWSD drainage fee and the GSI solutions that can help improve the quality of life of all Detroiters.
+The LWWC has selected neighborhood leaders from across the city of Detroit to serve as Land + Water WORKS Ambassadors.
+The LWWC selected 25 individuals and 20 non-profit organizations from across the city to engage and educate residents on the recently recalculated DWSD drainage fee and the GSI solutions that can help improve the quality of life of all Detroiters.
 Each LWWC Ambassador will receive a stipend to compensate for their time and a toolkit with the materials necessary to complete outreach and engagement activities.
 Ambassadors will receive comprehensive training, tools to educate residents related to GSI and DSWD’s restructured drainage fee, and a template that outlines replicable GSI applications.

-Land + Water WORKS Ambassadors will gain invaluable knowledge to become agents of change in their neighborhood as we work together to make Detroit a leader in grassroots green stormwater infrastructure innovation.
+Land + Water WORKS Ambassadors are gaining invaluable knowledge to become agents of change in their neighborhood as we work together to make Detroit a leader in grassroots green stormwater infrastructure innovation.